 OnTESOL developed entry-level certification courses for people who want a credential that gives them the flexibility to go abroad, teach immersion ESL in Canada or the United States, or work remotely as an online ESL teacher.
-All our courses cover core grammar, phonology, and methodology modules for teachers interested in going to countries where there aren’t strict requirements for certification.
+All our courses cover core grammar, phonology, and methodology modules for teachers interested in going to countries where there are strict requirements for certification.

 If you want to get certified quickly to teach English abroad, the 120-hour Advanced TESOL certification course is enough to meet job and visa requirements.
 This course is also recognized by TESL Canada at their Standard Level 1 so you will also be certified to continue teaching at home, provided that you meet all of the requirements set by TESL Canada.
 The syllabus of the 120-hour Advanced TESOL certificate course is very similar to the Trinity CertTESOL / TESL Canada on-site course offered in Toronto by our parent school Coventry House International.

-OnTESOL also offers advanced TESOL diploma course developed that is recognized by TESL Canada for their Professional Standard 2 certification.
+OnTESOL also offers an advanced TESOL diploma course developed that is recognized by TESL Canada for their Professional Standard 2 certification.
 The syllabus of the 250-hour Advanced TESOL Diploma program is more comprehensive than the 5-week Trinity CertTESOL / TESL Canada course offered by Coventry House International.

-We also offer specialist courses for people who want to be better prepared for teaching English to young learners, Business English courses, or IELTS preparation courses, or specialize in teaching English online!
+We also offer specialist courses for people who want to be better prepared for teaching English to young learners, Business English courses, IELTS preparation courses, or specialize in teaching English online!